 Augustus

-Despite sharing many of his predecessor’s sexual proclivities, Caesar’s successor enjoyed a much better reputation.
-Throughout his life Augustus (or Octavian as he was called prior to becoming emperor) used sex in a thoroughly Roman way: as a means of obtaining power.
+Despite sharing many of his Caesar’s sexual proclivities, Augustus, his successor, enjoyed a much better reputation — at least by ancient standards.
+Throughout his life, Augustus (or Octavian as he was called before becoming emperor) used sex in a thoroughly Roman way: as a means of obtaining power and exercising dominance.

-Augustus had three wives but was faithful to none, a pattern we’ll see concerning the sex lives of the Caesars.
-His first, Clodia Pulchra, he divorced in order to cement a political alliance with the family of his second, Scribonia.
-However he felt that Scribonia nagged him too much, and he divorced her as soon as she’d given birth to their daughter Julia.
+Augustus had three wives but was faithful to none, a recurring pattern in the sex lives of the Caesars.
+His first, Clodia Pulchra, he divorced to cement a political alliance with the family of his second, Scribonia.
+However, feeling that Scribonia nagged him too much, he divorced her too as soon as she had given birth to their daughter Julia.

-Augustus would later exile Julia to the Pontine island of Ventotene in 2 BC.
+Augustus would later exile Julia to the Pontine island of Pandateria (modern-day Ventotene) in 2 BCE.
 Our sources cite treason as the reason.
-But in all likelihood, Julia was exiled for her serial adultery, which seriously (if not somewhat hypocritically) undermined Augustus’ family-orientated marriage policies of 18 BC.
+But in all likelihood, Julia was exiled for her serial adultery, which seriously (if not somewhat hypocritically) undermined Augustus’ family-oriented marriage policies of 18 BCE.

 Tiberius